QuantEcon/lecture-python.myst/_sources/wald_friedman.md

 The following presentation of the problem closely follows Dmitri Berskekas's treatment in **Dynamic Programming and Stochastic Control** {cite}`Bertekas75`.

-A decision-maker observes a sequence of draws of a random variable $z$.
+A decision-maker can observe a sequence of draws of a random variable $z$.

 He (or she) wants to know which of two probability distributions $f_0$ or $f_1$ governs $z$.